 For a full list of publications and search function, please visit this page.

 The Progress Report is the EITI’s annual overview of the progress to improve transparency and governance of natural resources in the EITI countries around the world.
+The 2019 Progress Report is also available as a web version

 1) The case for first trade transparency